-Figure 11.
-The average thickness values [m] of the augering points compared to the average values of the SaLEM model run within the geological units of the validation rectangle.
-Lower Muschelkalk (mu), Upper Buntsandstein (so), Middle Buntsandstein2 (sm2), Middle Buntsandstein1 (sm1).
-The arrows indicate the standard deviation values of the respective data sets.
+Figure 11 The average thickness values [m] of the augering points compared to the average values of the SaLEM model run within the geological units of the validation rectangle.
+Lower Muschelkalk (mu), Upper Buntsandstein (so), Middle Buntsandstein2 (sm2), Middle Buntsandstein1 (sm1)

-For the hierarchically higher units of the geomorphographic map (bottom areas, slopes, summit areas stand for the relative bottom, middle and top, Fig. 12), also the trends in the profile data are reproduced in the model data: the lowest mean thicknesses was measured and also modelled in the summit areas of the terrain, higher mean thicknesses in slope and bottom area positions (Fig. 13).
-The fact that most profile data were set to an artificial depth of 100 cm is even more evident here: for slopes and bottom areas SaLEM clearly produces different average thicknesses, in profile data this difference is far less obvious.
+- For the hierarchically higher units of the geomorphographic map (bottom areas, slopes, summit areas stand for the relative 5 bottom, middle and top, Fig. 12), also the trends in the profile data are reproduced in the model data: the lowest mean thicknesses was measured and also modelled in the summit areas of the terrain, higher mean thicknesses in slope and bottom area positions (Fig. 13).
+The fact that most profile data were set to an artificial depth of 100 cm is even more evident here: for slopes and bottom areas SaLEM clearly produces different average thicknesses, in profile data this difference is far less - 10 obvious.

-Figure 12.
-Drilling points from LBEG soil profile data base on the units of the simplified geomorphographical map within the validation rectangle.
+Figure 12 Drilling points from LBEG soil profile data base on the units of the simplified geomorphographical map within the validation rectangle.

-Figure 13.
-The average regolith thickness values [m] of the drilling points compared to the average values of the SaLEM model run within the units of the geomorphographical map of the validation rectangle.
-The arrows indicate the standard deviation values of the respective data sets.
+Figure 13 The average regolith thickness values [m] of the drilling points compared to the average values of the SaLEM model run within the units of the geomorphographical map of the validation rectangle.